quarkusio/quarkus/extensions/quarkus-rest/runtime/README.md

         - StreamingOutput All media types (*/*), MessageBodyWriter only.
         - java.lang.Boolean, java.lang.Character, java.lang.Number Only

+** TODO later list

+- XML?
+- Optim: we currently instantiate every param converter every time we need to convert a param if it's a field (including beanparam), we could store these in extra static fields on the resource/beanparam that we initialise at static init.

 ** JAXRS SPEC observations

 *** Will not implement